EdDataScienceEES/tutorial-emmmahouse/index.md

 saveWidget(animated_plot, "puffin_animated_plot.html")

 ```
 This is the finished product!
-More mouse interactions to draw in the audience.
+More mouse interactions to draw in the audience, such as the play button and voila!
+It all happens for you!

 <iframe src ="figures/puffin_animated_plot.html" width = "800" height = "600"></iframe>